 print(z)

-# create zones using character vectors that represent the names of
+# create zones using character vectors corresponding to column names

-# fields (columns) in a data.frame or Spatial object that contain the amount
+# of a data.frame or Spatial object that contain the amount

 # of each species expected different management zones